Azure/azure-powershell/documentation/Debugging-StaticAnalysis-Errors.md

 ## Where to find StaticAnalysis reports

 The StaticAnalysis reports could show up in two different places in the CI build:
-- On the status page in Jenkins, under the Build Artifacts: the relevant files are `BreakingChangeIssues.csv`, `SignatureIssues.csv`, and/or `HelpIssues.csv`.
+- On the status page in Jenkins, under the Build Artifacts: the relevant files are `BreakingChangeIssues.csv`, `SignatureIssues.csv`, `HelpIssues.csv` and/or `ExampleIssues.csv`.
 - On the status page in Jenkins, click Build Artifacts then navigate to artifacts.
-You will see `BreakingChangeIssues.csv`, `SignatureIssues.csv`, and/or `HelpIssues.csv`.
+You will see `BreakingChangeIssues.csv`, `SignatureIssues.csv`, `HelpIssues.csv` and/or `ExampleIssues.csv`.

 Locally, the StaticAnalysis report will show up under Azure-PowerShell/artifacts.
-You will see `BreakingChangeIssues.csv`, `SignatureIssues.csv`, and/or `HelpIssues.csv`.
+You will see `BreakingChangeIssues.csv`, `SignatureIssues.csv`, `HelpIssues.csv` and/or `ExampleIssues.csv`.
 You can generate these files by running
 ```
 msbuild build.proj
 ```